crs4/health-gateway/docs/architecture.rst

 to present a client certificate signed by a Certification Authority recognized by the web server, to access the website.
-In the case of TS/CNS the certificate is embedded in a personal smart card given by the government to the citizens and is signed by one of regional Certification Authorities.
+In the case of TS/CNS the certificate is embedded in a personal smart card given by the government to the citizens and it is signed by one of regional Certification Authorities.
 In order to use the certificate, the citizen needs a smart card reader to be configured in his/her PC or browser.

-In the pilot implementation, is has been created a `Shibboleth <https://www.shibboleth.net>`_ docker image (crs4/tscns), configured to use client certificate authentication with the regional Certification Authorities which sign the citizens certificates.
+In the pilot implementation, it has been created a `Shibboleth <https://www.shibboleth.net>`_ docker image (crs4/tscns), configured to use client certificate authentication with the regional Certification Authorities which sign the citizens certificates.
 For development purpose, the image can use also a development certification authorities and client certificates that can be created with the certs scripts.